Succulent Salmon En Croute Recipe

 • Just keep in mind that you need nicely baked salmon, which is crispy yet juicy, and not an overbaked one that tastes dry.
 So, avoid overcooking it and keep on checking the salmon after 20 minutes of baking.

-FAQs About Gordon Ramsay Salmon En Croute
+FAQs About Salmon En Croute

 Nutritional Information Per Serving